 - 5.1.1.
-Compliance with the acute toxicity effluent limitations shall be evaluated at Monitoring Location EFF-001 by measuring survival of test organisms exposed to 96-hour flow-through bioassays. - 5.1.2.
-Test organisms shall be fathead minnow (Pimephales promelas).
+When required, compliance with the acute toxicity effluent limitations shall be evaluated at Monitoring Location EFF-001 or EFF-002 by measuring survival of test organisms exposed to 96-hour flow-through bioassays. - 5.1.2.
+Test organisms shall be rainbow trout (Onchorhynchus mykiss).
 Alternatively, the Executive Officer may specify a more sensitive organism or, if testing a particular organism proves unworkable, the most sensitive organism available. - 5.1.3.
 All bioassays shall be performed according to the most up-to-date protocols in 40 C.F.R. part 136, currently Methods for Measuring the Acute Toxicity of Effluents and Receiving Water to Freshwater and Marine Organisms, 5th Edition (EPA-821-R-02-012).
 If these protocols prove unworkable, the Executive Officer and the Environmental Laboratory Accreditation Program may grant exceptions in writing upon the Discharger's request with justification. - 5.1.4.
 If the Discharger demonstrates that specific identifiable substances in the discharge are rapidly rendered harmless upon discharge to the receiving water, compliance with the acute toxicity limit may be determined after test samples are adjusted to remove the influence of those substances.
 Written acknowledgement that the Executive Officer concurs with the Discharger's demonstration and that the adjustment will not remove the influence of other substances must be obtained prior to any such adjustment.
-The Discharger is authorized to adjust the effluent pH in order to suppress the level of un-ionized (free) ammonia.
+The Discharger is authorized to adjust the effluent pH to suppress the level of un-ionized (free) ammonia.
 This adjustment shall be achieved by continuously monitoring test tank pH and automatic addition of analytical grade acid as needed, using a combination of continuous pH-sensor/analyzer and pump. - 5.1.5.
-Bioassay monitoring shall include, on a daily basis, pH, dissolved oxygen, ammonia (if toxicity is observed), temperature, hardness, and alkalinity.
+Effluent used for fish bioassays must be dechlorinated prior to testing.
+If biological growth in the dechlorinated effluent sample line is a potential problem, chlorinated effluent that is dechlorinated separately from the plant dechlorination process may be used for the bioassay test.
+The sample may be taken from final secondary effluent prior to disinfection.
+Bioassay monitoring shall include daily pH, dissolved oxygen, ammonia (if toxicity is observed), temperature, hardness, and alkalinity.
 These results shall be reported.
-If final or intermediate results of an acute bioassay test indicate a violation (e.g., the percentage of surviving test organisms is less than 70 percent), the Discharger shall initiate a new test as soon as practical and shall investigate the cause of the mortalities and report its findings in the next self-monitoring report.
+If final or intermediate results of an acute bioassay test indicate a violation or threatened violation (e.g., the percentage of surviving test organisms is less than 70 percent), the Discharger shall initiate a new test as soon as practical and shall investigate the cause of the mortalities and report its findings in the next selfmonitoring report.
 The Discharger shall repeat the test until a test fish survival rate of 90 percent or greater is observed.
 If the control fish survival rate is less than 90 percent, the bioassay test shall be restarted with new fish and shall continue as soon as practical until an acceptable test is completed (i.e., control fish survival rate is 90 percent or greater).